WhereIsAmar/Python-Core-Webapp/README.md

 ## Hi Team!
 Anya here.

 I'm struggling to understand or be able to make an impact on what Ethan is doing, so I've rebooted it in python.
 Python makes everything super easy to do and understand.
-If you want to understand what code is currently here, check out this tutorial: https://pythonspot.com/en/login-authentication-with-flask/
-This is going to be a responsive webapp, which should eliminate the need for an actual mobile build.
+I used this tutorial to get everything started, check it out: https://pythonspot.com/en/login-authentication-with-flask/ This is going to be a responsive webapp, which should eliminate the need for an actual mobile build.

+Here's what I think we can do to move forward with this:

 Front end people: Look into HTML5UP.
 It's open-source and free for personal and commercial use.
 I'm happy to help out if you're confused as to how to integrate a pre-made template into this project.
-Modifying the HTML5UP templates is kindof a pain but they look really great and it's fairly easy to edit once you look at the code and what it spits out
+Modifying the HTML5UP templates is kindof a pain but they look really great and it's fairly easy to edit once you look at the code and what it spits out.

 Back end people: We need to do 3 things:
 - Sign Up SQL database plugin